chroma9/pkmn-documentation/pokemon.md

 Shape = Quadruped
 Habitat = Grassland
 Kind = Seed
-Pokedex = Bulbasaur can be seen napping in bright sunlight.
+PokedexEntry = Bulbasaur can be seen napping in bright sunlight.
 There is a seed on its back.
 By soaking up the sun's rays, the seed grows progressively larger.
 Generation = 1
 BattlerPlayerX = -4
 BattlerPlayerY = 0